-The study of crystallization kinetics in glass-forming liquids has often been limited by the elaborate nature of the experimental procedures that are employed.
+The study of crystallization kinetics in glass-forming liquids has often been limited by the elaborate nature of the experimental procedures that are emploved.
 The increasing use of thermoanalytical techniques such as differential thermal analysis (DTA) or differential scanning calorimetry (DSC) has, however, offered the promise of obtaining useful data with simple methods.
-A popular thermal analysis method developed by Kissinger [1,2] determines the kinetic parameters from graphs of the logarithm of the temperature squared, $T{\rm p}$, at the maximum of the reaction rate versus the reciprocal of T_p in nonisothermal experiments.
-This method was frequently used in studies of the crystallization of glassy alloys [3-6] despite the fact that the literature [7] on thermal analysis techniques reflected a consensus that application of the Kissinger method to solid state reactions is improper.
-However, the notable work of Henderson [8] has provided a theoretical basis for the treatment of non-isothermal analysis techniques and justifies the use of the Kissinger method for many solid state transformations.
-The three main objections to the use of this method for the study of solid state reactions were: (1) thermal gradients are inherent in non-isothermal methods.
+A popular thermal analysis method developed by Kissinger [1,2] determines the kinetic parameters from graphs of the logarithm of the quotient $T{\rm p}^2/\beta$ (β is the heating rate) vs. the reciprocal of the temperature, $T{\rm p}$, at the maximum of the reaction rate in non-isothermal experiments.
+This method was frequently used in studies of the crystallization of glassy alloys [3-8] despite the fact that literature [9] on thermal analysis techniques reflected a consensus that application of the Kissinger method to solid state reactions is improper.
+However, the notable work of Henderson [10] has provided a theoretical basis for the treatment of non-isothermal analysis techniques and justifies the use of the Kissinger method for many solid state transformations.
+The three main objections to the use of this method for study of solid state reactions were: (1) thermal gradients are inherent in non-isothermal methods.
 Thus, it was claimed that significant inaccuracy will result from the application of the Kissinger method which does not allow for the presence of temperature gradients.
 (2) The reaction rate equation which is appropriate for isothermal experiments is assumed in the Kissinger analysis.
-It is frequently argued that a term involving the temperature partial derivative must be included in the analysis of non-isothermal experiments; this point has been debated in the literature for several years.
-(3) The order of reaction equation assumed in the Kissinger analysis is appropriate for homogeneous transformations, (e.g., chemical reactions in a gas) but is not valid for the heterogeneous transformations which generally occur in solid state reactions.
+It is frequently argued that a term involving the temperature partial derivative must be included in the analysis of non-isothermal experiments; this point has been debated in the literature for over several years.
+(3) The order of reaction equation assumed in the Kissinger analysis is appropriate for homogeneous transformations, (e.g., chemical reactions in a gas)

+but is not valid for the heterogeneous transformations which generally occur in solid state reactions.